lak67/Shell-Software/README.md

 # Shell-Software
-A group of five students in an University of Maine Capstone class.
+A group of five students in a University of Maine Capstone class.